Irrelon/ForerunnerDB/readme.md

 ## What is ForerunnerDB
 ForerunnerDB is a NoSQL JavaScript database.
 It supports the same query language as MongoDB and runs on browsers and Node.js.

+## What is ForerunnerDB's Primary Use Case?
+ForerunnerDB was created primarily to allow web application developers to easily store, query and manipulate JSON data in the browser via a simple query language.
+It provides the ability to store data passed by an API to the front-end and query it throughout your application making handling JSON data client-side significantly easier.

+Furthermore, if you use the optional data-binding module, changes to your JSON data stored in ForerunnerDB are automatically propagated to the DOM.
+Some web application frameworks provide similar functionality which is why data-binding is an optional module.

+Many web applications take data from an API and then represent that on screen to the user.
+ForerunnerDB allows you to sort that data and filter it so that you don't have to make API calls whenever you want data in a different order or filtered by specific fields and values.

 ## Demo
 You can see an interactive demo at [http://www.forerunnerdb.com/demo.html](http://www.forerunnerdb.com/demo.html)